Meet the Governors

 Mrs Kate Deed

-Vice Chair and Chair of Student/Performance and Curriculum Committee
+Vice Chair of Governing Board and Chair of Student Performance Curriculum & Wellbeing Committee

-I work in a local primary school and have many years’ experience in education.
-I originally became a Parent Governor in 1999 when my daughter joined in Year 8 and transferred to a Local Authority Governor in 2007.
-When Hatch End High School became an Academy, I became one of the three Member Appointed Governors.
-I am currently the Vice Chair of Governors and Chair of the Student Performance & Curriculum Committee.
+I am currently the Vice Chair of Governors and Chair of the Student Performance Curriculum & Wellbeing Committee.
 A long-time interest of mine is Special Educational Needs and I am the named Special Needs Governor.
-I also chair the Student Discipline Committee meetings when required.
 Being a Governor does take commitment but it is a very rewarding way to be involved in the life of the school.
-I am also linked with the Deaf Resource Base, Inclusion and Safeguarding.
+I am also linked with the Hearing Impaired Provision and Inclusion.

 Mr Edwin Solomon